adocasts/package-actions/README.md

 ## Full Example

 What does this look like in practice?
 Let's take a look!
-Lets say we have a simple `Difficulty` model
+Let's say we have a simple `Difficulty` model

 ```ts
 // app/models/difficulty.ts